cadmic/qemu-irix/README.md

     --disable-tools
 make && make install
 ```

+Note: only `irix-darwin-user` and `irix64-darwin-user` are allowed for building on macOS during succeeded workflows

 Note: macOS 11 Big Sur and above no longer supports building qemu-irix during failure workflows
 (see at top of the repo page and click the red cross at the end of commit message)